St Just in Penwith

-St Just (Lannust), also known as St Just in Penwith, is a town and civil parish in Cornwall, England, United Kingdom.
+St Just (Lannust /kw/), also known as St Just in Penwith, is a town and civil parish in Cornwall, England, United Kingdom.
 It lies along the B3306 road which connects St Ives to the A30 road.
 The parish encompasses the town of St Just and the nearby settlements of Trewellard, Pendeen and Kelynack: it is bounded by the parishes of Morvah to the north-east, Sancreed and Madron to the east, St Buryan and Sennen to the south and by the sea in the west.
 The parish consists of 7622 acre of land, 12 acre of water and 117 acre of foreshore.
 The town of St Just is the most westerly town in mainland Britain and is situated approximately 8 mi west of Penzance along the A3071.
 At the 2021 census the population of the parish was 4,695 and the population of the built up area was 1,918.

-St Just lies within the Cornwall Area of Outstanding Natural Beauty (AONB).
-St Just is one of only two towns included within the Cornwall AONB.
+St Just lies within the Cornwall National Landscape (AONB).
+St Just is one of only two towns included within the Cornwall National Landscape.